 What Needs To Go in Climate-Controlled Storage?

-There are a few things that should be stored in climate-controlled units.
-Here are some examples (i.e., what not to store in non-climate-controlled storage):
+There are a few things that should be kept in climate-controlled storage units over non-climate-controlled ones.
+Here are some examples:

-• Paper: Art, photos, and important documents are not going to fare well in humidity.
+• Paper items: Art, photos, and important documents are not going to fare well in high humidity.

-• Instruments: They’re sensitive, and they’re definitely not made to withstand extreme temperatures or humidity.
+• Musical instruments: Instruments are sensitive and aren’t made to withstand extreme temperatures or humidity.

 • What Is Non-Climate-Controlled Storage?

-Just like climate-controlled units, non-climate-controlled storage is exactly what it sounds like.
+Non-climate-controlled storage is also exactly what it sounds like.
 Your items are stored in a safe, secure space, but the temperature isn’t regulated.
-You might turn your nose up at the thought, but in reality, they’re often just as good as climate-controlled units.
+You might turn your nose up at the thought, but in reality, it’s often more than enough to keep your items safe and sound and generally costs less than climate-controlled storage.

 What Can I Store in a Non-Climate-Controlled Storage Unit?